-- 3.1 As the vegetation status of the wetland may have implications for the RMA consent process, Minute 4 also required the Applicant to:3 - a Follow the guidance prepared by Ministry for the Environment in assessing whether the vegetation comprises a wetland (and what type of wetland); - b Consider relevant case law; - c Identify the status of the vegetation under the New Zealand Coastal Policy Statement ('NZCPS'), Proposed Natural Resources Plan ('pNRP'), or any other relevant document or classification system; and - d Advise what regulation of the NES-F, if any, the hearing panel should consider the vegetation under. - 3.2 Minute 4 further directed GWRC to (a) review and certify the Applicant's methodology prior to the wetland identification fieldwork taking place, and (b) critically review and report on the outputs of that fieldwork.4 - 3.3 Dr Keesing, and Mr Spearpoint (for GWRC) conferred and agreed on Dr Keesing's proposed methodology (as set out in more detail below).
+- 3.1 As the vegetation status of the wetland may have implications for the RMA consent process, Minute 4 also required the Applicant to:3 - a Follow the guidance prepared by Ministry for the Environment in assessing whether the vegetation comprises a wetland (and what type of wetland); - b Consider relevant case law; - c Identify the status of the vegetation under the New Zealand Coastal Policy Statement ('NZCPS'), Proposed Natural Resources Plan ('pNRP'), or any other relevant document or classification system; and - d Advise what regulation of the NES-F, if any, the hearing panel should consider the vegetation under. - 3.2 Minute 4 further directed GWRC to (a) review and certify the Applicant's methodology prior to the wetland identification fieldwork taking place, and (b) critically review and report on the outputs of that fieldwork.4 - 3.3 (for GWRC) conferred and agreed on roposed methodology (as set out in more detail below).